-Over the span of his career he has worked with Paul McCartney, Tom Jones, Jimmy Page, Ray Charles, Mark Knopfler, Bee Gees, John Paul Jones, Roger Daltrey, Donna Summer, Toni Braxton, The Supremes, Paul Young, Ben E. King, Warren G, Tokio Hotel, Rudimental, Aloe Blacc, Tim Pierce, Fred Durst and The Pussycat Dolls to name some of the Artists in a diverse spectrum of idioms.He has also performed and recorded with the Royal Philharmonic Orchestra, London Symphony Orchestra, London Chamber Orchestra, the London Philharmonia and the Royal Philharmonic Orchestra.
+Over the span of his career he has worked with Paul McCartney, Tom Jones, Jimmy Paige, Ray Charles, Mark Knopfler, Bee Gees, John Paul Jones, Roger Daltrey, Donna Summer, Toni Braxton, The Supremes, Paul Young, Ben E. King, Warren G, Tokio Hotel, Rudimental, Aloe Blacc, Tim Pierce, Fred Durst and The Pussycat Dolls to name some of the Artists in a diverse spectrum of idioms.He has also performed and recorded with the Royal Philharmonic Orchestra, London Symphony Orchestra, the London Philharmonia and the Royal Philharmonic Orchestra.

 In 1996 Tom Jones offered Graham a contract and green card sponsorship resulting in his relocation to Los Angeles.
 Graham toured with Tom Jones until 2002.
 After departing from Tom Jones’s touring gig, Graham formed his own music production company in Los Angeles, which went on to be a tremendous success.
 Graham obtained representation as a music composer from the highly acclaimed talent agency, I.C.M.
 He was able to translate his talent and spectacular level of experience, having worked for decades with the very best artists the world has to offer, into being a significant force as a multi-genre music producer in Los Angeles, a city known as a global mecca for music.